-Rose Avenue vets provide caring and professional Pet Dentistry for your cat and dog.
+Rose Avenue vets provide caring and professional Pet Dentistry in Coffs Harbour for your cat and dog.
 Dental disease is one of the most commonly found problems in a consultation by vets and is also one of the problems most commonly overlooked by owners.
-It’s often difficult to spot the early signs dental issues with your pets because they react differently to pain.
-As a result, we recommend regular dental checkups for your pet.
+In addition, it’s often difficult to spot the early signs of dental issues because animals react differently to pain.
+As a result, we recommend regular dental check-ups for your pet.

-A scale and polish removes all of the tartar buildup from teeth and smooths the surface to help prevent rapid plaque build up.
+A scale and polish removes all of the tartar build-ups from teeth and smooths the surface to help prevent rapid plaque build-up.

-Simple dental procedures on healthy animals can be performed at both clinics, but complex procedures, old, or sick animals are preferably booked at Rose Avenue Veterinary Hospital – if you are a client of Toormina Road Veterinary Clinic your veterinarian will be able to advise you if this is the case.
+Simple dental procedures on healthy animals are performed at our clinics in Coffs Harbour or Toormina.
+However, we refer to Rose Avenue Veterinary Hospital for complex operations and old or sick animals.
+So, if you are a Toormina Road Veterinary Clinic client, your veterinarian can advise you if this is the case.

-As some extractions are not identified until the scale and polish has been performed, the anaesthetic is assumed to be medium to long in most cases.
-For this reason you will be offered a pre-anaesthetic blood test to assess your pet’s organ function and identify any possible problems before the anaesthetic.
-Intravenous fluid therapy is recommended for nearly all dental procedures to protect the organs and assist in the clearance of anaesthetic drugs.
-Your veterinarian may also recommend antibiotic or pain medication before or after the dental treatment, depending on the severity of dental disease.
+As some extractions are not identified until the scale and polish have been performed, the anaesthetic is assumed to be medium to long in most cases.
+For this reason, you will be offered a pre-anaesthetic blood test to assess your pet’s organ function and identify any possible problems before the anaesthetic.
+In addition, intravenous fluid therapy is recommended for nearly all dental procedures to protect the organs and assist in the clearance of anaesthetic drugs.
+Your veterinarian may also recommend antibiotics or pain medication before or after the dental treatment, depending on the severity of the dental disease.

-Because it can be difficult to identify the full extent of dental disease under a layer of tartar, or to check the inside surface of a tooth carefully in an awake pet, it is difficult to estimate whether and how many teeth will need to be removed until the anaesthetic and scale of the teeth.
-Consequently, please advise the vet or nurse when admitting your pet for a dental procedure whether we are able to remove any teeth necessary, or whether you will require a telephone call to advise during the procedure.
-Please make sure that if you request a telephone call you are available to answer your phone as without your permission we are not able to remove the teeth and a further anaesthetic may be necessary at further cost to you.
+It’s challenging to identify the full extent of dental disease under a layer of tartar or to carefully check the inside surface of a tooth in an awake pet.
+Therefore, it isn’t easy to estimate whether and how many teeth will need to be removed until the anaesthetic and scale of the teeth.
+Consequently, please advise the vet or nurse when admitting your pet for a dental procedure whether we can remove any teeth necessary or whether you will require a telephone call to advise during the procedure.
+Please make sure that if you request a telephone call you are available to answer your phone as without your permission, we cannot remove the teeth.
+Consequently, a further anaesthetic may be necessary at an additional cost to you.

 If your pet has had extractions, your pet will need to be fed small chunks of meat for 5 days after the procedure to prevent food either sticking to sutures, damaging the sore gums or getting stuck in the tooth sockets.